You don’t really know Vienna until you try its street food that is also good to keep you on budget.

 Viennese Sausage (Wiener Würstel)

-Vienna’s street food evolves around sausages.
-They are not just favorite meat products of the majority of locals and tourists.
-The Viennese sausages established themselves as essential part of the culture and have become popular Vienna’s street food for budget travelers.
-Moreover, the wide variety of sausages, ranging from Käsekrainer, bratwurst, frankfurter, currywurst and bosna, ensures that you’ll find your favorites in no time.
+The Viennese sausages established themselves as an essential part of the culture and have become one of the most popular street food choices for budget travelers visiting Vienna.
+Needless to say, with a wide variety of sausages, ranging from Käsekrainer, bratwurst, frankfurter, currywurst and bosna, you have no problems finding your favorites meat dish while strolling the streets of the capital of Austria.

 Schnitzelsemmel